-I wanted the grain of the wood, and rustic-look, to show, so I lightly sanded the wood with our Ryobi Orbital Sander, using a 100 grit sandpaper; and stopped there.
+I wanted the grain of the wood to show, so I lightly sanded the wood with our Ryobi Orbital Sander, using a 100 grit sandpaper; and stopped there.

 I then applied a dark stain, but, again, I wanted the grain to show, so I didn’t work too hard to get the stain in every crevasse.

 After the sign was dry, I worked on the lettering.
-I headed over to my Cricut, and I played around with a few fonts; ultimately going with “Playfair Display”.
-(I was going to use Playbill, but the width would have been too narrow at only 2.5″).
+I used my Cricut, and I played around with a few fonts; ultimately going with “Playfair Display”.
 I wanted the height of each letter to be 6.5″ to allow for 2″ spacing at the top and bottom, and a 1″ space between each letter.
 I cut the letters out of contact paper (vs. vinyl) because it’s much cheaper.
-(FYI: I used the “paper setting” on the Cricut when working with the contact paper.)
+(FYI: I used the “paper setting” on the Cricut when working with contact paper.)
 In this case, I used the outlines of the letters, not the actual letter cut-outs.

 Once the outline was where I wanted it, I used a small paintbrush to apply a thin layer of stain around the outline.
-This did two things: 1.)
-It provided a bit of “glue” to secure the outline in place and 2.) it sealed the outline a bit, so the white paint wouldn’t bleed under the contact paper.
+This does two things: 1.)
+It provided a bit of “glue” to secure the outline in place and 2.) it sealed the outline, so the white paint wouldn’t bleed under the contact paper.

 I know.
 The “O” is a little crooked… I’m calling that character.